wangchucheng/hugo-eureka-docs/en/getting-started.md

 hugo server
 ```

+> If you encounter error like `Error: Error building site: POSTCSS: failed to transform "css/eureka.css" (text/css): resource "css/css/eureka.css_09b9b8e200b8c676e85ddca87a9596ca" not found in file cache`, please try to update Hugo to 0.100.0 or above.

 Drafts will not be deployed by Hugo, so you need to set the `draft` property of the content header to `false` or use `hugo server -D` to preview the website.

 If you are not familiar with the basic usage of Hugo or want to know more about Hugo, you can refer to [Hugo Basic Usage](https://gohugo.io/getting-started/usage/).